azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 #### Can I do (relational) JOINs?

 One of the most discussed topics is how to model relations in Cosmos DB.
 You already saw one technique how to query related data: embedding.
 With embedding, you simply add the related data to the document as shown in the _customer_ object with _addresses_.
-When you read a customer document, the addresses will automatically be fetched as well, because the information is part of the object itself.
+When you read a customer document, addresses will automatically be fetched as well, because the information is part of the object itself.

 ```json
 {